Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 Customize a dashboard to your special needs by adding the desired dashlets, deleting unnecessary dashlets, select the viewport and define the dashlets arrangement.

 ### Add a dashlet

-Add the desired dashlets to your dashboard to get an overview over the processes and entities within the *DataHub* module.
+Add the desired dashlets to your dashboard.
-Depending on the purpose of the dashboard, you can add different sets of dashlets to different dashboards.

 #### Prerequisites